 Making a quality cup of cold brew coffee is a skill every homebrewer should have in their arsenal of DIY tricks.
 But it isn’t as simple as refrigerating a pot of hot-brewed joe.

-Cold brew coffee is not only great for making the best cup of iced coffee you’ll ever have, it’s also the best way to add coffee to your next homebrew.
+Cold brew coffee is not only great for making the best cup of iced coffee you’ll ever have, but it’s also the best way to add coffee to your next homebrew.

 How to Cold Brew Coffee

-I reached out to our neighborhood baristas at the Boulder, Colorado-based espresso cafe The Cup.
+We reached out to our neighborhood baristas at a local Boulder, Colorado-based espresso cafe.
 Cold brew coffee is among their best sellers, and they’ve taken the coffee/beer relationship to the next level by serving toddy coffee from a nitro keg.
 The result is an extremely smooth, almost milk-like cold coffee (no ice!).
 Add a splash of chocolate milk or cream before filling it up, and you’ll never look at your morning cup of burnt, cold coffee the same way.

 So what’s the trick to making great cold brew coffee?